Looking for a custom solution from the comfort of your own boardroom?

 - Coaching during first year of implementation (Coaching Details)

-- Boards who have made a commitment to implement Policy Governance
+- Boards who have made a commitment to implement Policy Governance, along with their administrative and management teams

 Advanced Policy Governance® Workshop